thunderbird/thunderbird-android/docs/draw.io/README.md

-This folder is for the draw.io raw source for the SVGs in the parent directory
+This folder is for the draw.io raw source for the images in the parent directory